akkadotnet/akka.net/src/core/Akka.FSharp/README.md

 -   `Strategy.OneForOne (decider : exn -> Directive) : SupervisorStrategy` - returns a supervisor strategy applicable only to child actor which faulted during execution.
 -   `Strategy.OneForOne (decider : exn -> Directive, ?retries : int, ?timeout : TimeSpan) : SupervisorStrategy` - returns a supervisor strategy applicable only to child actor which faulted during execution. [retries] param defines a number of times, an actor could be restarted.
 If it's a negative value, there is not limit. [timeout] param defines a time window for number of retries to occur.
+-   `OneForOne (decider : Expr<(exn -> Directive)>, ?retries : int, ?timeout : TimeSpan)  : SupervisorStrategy` - returns a supervisor strategy applicable only to child actor which faulted during execution. [retries] param defines a number of times, an actor could be restarted.
+If it's a negative value, there is not limit. [timeout] param defines a time window for number of retries to occur. **Strategies created this way may be serialized and deserialized on remote nodes** .
 -   `Strategy.AllForOne (decider : exn -> Directive) : SupervisorStrategy` - returns a supervisor strategy applicable to each supervised actor when any of them had faulted during execution.
 -   `Strategy.AllForOne (decider : exn -> Directive, ?retries : int, ?timeout : TimeSpan) : SupervisorStrategy` -  returns a supervisor strategy applicable to each supervised actor when any of them had faulted during execution. [retries] param defines a number of times, an actor could be restarted.
 If it's a negative value, there is not limit. [timeout] param defines a time window for number of retries to occur.
+-   `AllForOne (decider : Expr<(exn -> Directive)>, ?retries : int, ?timeout : TimeSpan) : SupervisorStrategy` - returns a supervisor strategy applicable to each supervised actor when any of them had faulted during execution. [retries] param defines a number of times, an actor could be restarted.
+If it's a negative value, there is not limit. [timeout] param defines a time window for number of retries to occur. **Strategies created this way may be serialized and deserialized on remote nodes** .

 Example: